OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 OpenVidu is composed by the three modules displayed on the image above in its insecure version.

--   **openvidu-android**: Android application built with Java connected to OpenVidu through websocket
+-   **openvidu-android**: Android application built with Java, connected to OpenVidu through WebSocket.
--   **openvidu-server**: Java application that controls Kurento Media Server
+-   **openvidu-server**: Java application that controls Kurento Media Server.
--   **Kurento Media Server**: server that handles low level operations of media flow transmissions
+-   **Kurento Media Server**: Server that handles low-level operations of media flow transmissions.

 ## Running this tutorial